adonisjs/v6-docs/content/docs/digging_deeper/locks.md

 :::disclosure{title="See steps performed by the add command"}

-1. Installs the `@adonisjs/lock` package using the detected package manager.
+1. Install the `@adonisjs/lock` package using the detected package manager.

 2. Registers the following service provider inside the `adonisrc.ts` file.
     ```ts